NCAS-CMS/cms-website/_archer2/pptransfer.md

 ---
 The now-recommended method for transferring data between ARCHER2 and JASMIN is using GridFTP using certificate authentication.
 This allows data transfers to run on the ARCHER2 serial nodes using certificate-based authentication rather than SSH.
 Certificates are valid for up to a month from initiation and can be easily extended/regenerated for longer running simulations.

 These instructions show how to setup your GridFTP certificate and modify a suite to run the `pptransfer` task on the ARCHER2 serial nodes to push the data across to JASMIN from ARCHER2 `/work` disk.

+**Note:** In order to use GridFTP to JASMIN you must have access to the **hpxfer (High Performance Data Transfer Service)**.
+Access can be requested via the [JASMIN Accounts Portal](https://accounts.jasmin.ac.uk/).

 **Note:** Instructions cannot cover all possible suite setup combinations so you may need to adjust them accordingly.
 For example, tasks may be named slightly differently or inherit differently.